 The City's Annual Budget is organized by the Department Summary-showing expenditures by character, expenditures by activity (program), and resources by fund.
 Following the Department Summary is the Activity Summary-showing expenditures by activity and activity resources by revenue category for each of the department's programs.
 A portion of the City's General Fund supports all departments except for the Water Department.
-That specific percentage of General Fund support is identified in the "Percentage of Primary General Fund Budget" chart shown on the Department Spotlight page opposite of each department's Department Summary page.
+That specific percentage of General Fund support is identified in the "Percentage of Primary General Fund Budget" chart shown on the Budget at a Glance page located before the Department Summary page.